-For fee-for-service (FFS) physicians, CHDP program services are billed on a CMS-1500 form using appropriate CPT/HCPCS codes.
-The CHDP indicator "3" must also be entered in the box 24H (EPSDT/family planning) of the CMS-1500 form to indicate that the visit was for CHDP services.
+For fee-for-service (FFS) physicians, preventive and screening services for children and youth under age 21 are billed on a CMS-1500 form using appropriate CPT/HCPCS codes.
+The XX indicator "3" must also be entered in the box 24H (EPSDT/Medi-Cal for Kids & Teens/family planning) of the CMS-1500 form to indicate that the visit was for preventive and screening services.

-For capitated physicians, the CHDP program services must be reported as a Medi-Cal encounter to Health Net for reporting to DHCS.
+For capitated physicians, the preventive and screening services for children and youth under age 21 must be reported as a Medi-Cal encounter to Health Net for reporting to DHCS.